Speedysnail6/username-generator/README.md

     $username = file_get_contents('generate.php?gm=2');
     echo $username;

-And as long as you do a http request to `generate.php` (and maybe include the parameters, you're good to do.
+And as long as you do a http request to `generate.php` (and maybe include some parameters), you're good to do.

 Help us
 ----------------